joesparrow/palindromeevents/index.md

 Each one is hand made.
 Seriously!
 I will be 3D printing them and then hand sewing the ribbon on.

 It's inspired by the Sator Square, a five world latin palindrome.

-## This isn't free though is it?
-What's the catch?

-Well, to cover the cost of the medal and posting it to you it will cost you around £4 (yet to be finalised), with no profit for anyone:

-- £0.80 for 3D printer maerial
-- £0.30 for ribbon
-- £1.00 for a padded envelope
-- £1.90 for the postage

 ## How many people are taking part?